The Grandstand at Turf Club Road

 Rooms at Rider’s Lodge start at $225 for a deluxe twin bedder, including the price of breakfast.
 They’ve got a bistro and restaurants on-site, but if you want to widen your dining options, you’ve got the whole of Turf Club Road at your disposal.

 There’s so much to do and explore at Turf Club Road, so why not head down for a day of adventure?
 With the festive season looming in the horizon, The Grandstand makes the perfect one-stop destination to do your Christmas gift shopping, feast with your family, or catch up with your friends over a game of paintball or karting.

-Have a Grand(stand) Christmas!
+Have a Grand(stand) Christmas

 If you spend $80 at The Grandstand or $150 at Giant, don’t toss your receipts into the trash just yet for you can use them to redeem this adorable 3-in-1 lunchbox for free:

-Head down for a day of fun, feasting and good vibes as Christmas draws nearer!
+Head down for a day of fun, feasting and good vibes as Christmas draws nearer.

 Contrary to popular belief, Turf Club Road isn’t that inaccessible.
 While it is nestled in a rather far-flung part of Bukit Timah, getting there is a breeze.

 Myth debunked: you don’t need to have a car to explore Turf Club Road.

-If you are driving, they have over 3,000 free carpark lots available so you’ll definitely find parking.
+But if you are driving, they have over 3,800 free carpark lots available so you’ll definitely find parking.